moaiddip/Communication-Library/README.md

 Version Revisions:
 -------------------

+Version 1.1: Reworked the WriteQueue to be more efficient.
+Also, the dynamic functionality can be readjusted on runtime.
+The Item class now supports aging.
+The way the Client class quits communication has been reworked.

 Version 1.0c: Softcoded more commands, refactored the code and fixed a bug that stopped multicasting from working.